-Like your debt, property is also divided into types:
+Like your debt, your property is also divided into types:

-- Exempt property: This type of property has been declared unavailable to creditors by federal law and may be helpful in restarting your life after bankruptcy.
+- Exempt property: This type of property has been declared unavailable to creditors by federal law and may help you restart your life after bankruptcy.

-- Nonexempt property: This property can be sold by the bankruptcy trustee to partially repay creditors.
-These may vary depending on the state.
+- Nonexempt property: This property can be sold by the bankruptcy trustee to partially repay creditors, but it can vary depending on the state.

-If a property is exempt and backed by a secured debt, be sure to keep up with the payments.
-If you have missed any payments, the creditor can take the property through foreclosure or repossession, or you will have to negotiate a new payment plan.
+If a property is exempt and backed by a secured debt, make sure that you keep up with the payments.
+Missing a payment means that the creditor can take the property through foreclosure or repossession, or you will have to negotiate a new payment plan.
 If the home equity is higher than what is allowed for an exemption, your bankruptcy trustee may sell the property.

-In some scenarios, it may be advantageous to file for bankruptcy as soon as you can in order to stop a foreclosure or an eviction.
+In some scenarios, it may be better to file for bankruptcy as soon as you can in order to stop a foreclosure or an eviction.

 Chapter 7 Bankruptcy